waylad/moonwar/README.md

 Move from one star to another until you reach the boss of the game, an insanely powerful ship with devastating weapons.
 ![](https://moonwar.io/assets/screenshots/level-4.png)

-If you defeat the boss, you win MOONWAR!
+If you defeat the boss, you win MoonWar!

 ## About the DSL (Domain Specific Language)

-MOONWAR is not only a game, it's a metaverse!
+MoonWar is not only a game, it's a metaverse!
 Players can generate their own adventures by editing the configuration file `dsl.json` which lists the whole configuration of the game and levels.
 You can create your own galaxy and advantures!
 Everything you see in the game is configurable.

 JSON files are part of the `exchange languages` category of DSLs.